seanbreckenridge/mal-id-cache/README.md

 This is a cache of anime and manga ids on [MAL](https://myanimelist.net).

-### NOTE: Since April 2nd 2020, MAL updated how characters/persons on their site are laid out making the People/Characters much more difficult to check for updates.
+#### NOTE: Since April 2nd 2020, MAL updated how characters/persons on their site are laid out making the People/Characters much more difficult to check for updates.
 The `people.json` and `character.json` files will remain unchanged for the forseeable future, they are up to date as of March 31st, 2020.

+If you want a (somewhat) random character or person, you can request a random anime/manga using the cache files here, then pick a random character/staff member from that entry.

 [cache](./cache) includes anime, manga, person and character IDs.